qupath/qupath-extension-omero/paper/paper.md

 While lossy compression can somewhat reduce file sizes, data management remains a major issue for large studies.

 OMERO is a popular, open-source image management solution that enables images to be stored on a central server and viewed through a web browser [@Allan2012].
-It is installed in institutions worldwide and is a key technology powering the [Image Data Resource (IDR)](https://idr.openmicroscopy.org) [@Williams2017] --- a major repository currently hosting over 400 TB published imaging data.
+It is installed in institutions worldwide and is a key technology powering the [Image Data Resource (IDR)](https://idr.openmicroscopy.org) [@Williams2017] --- a major repository currently hosting over 400 TB of published imaging data.
 OMERO also supports whole slide and multiplexed images, making it a natural fit for many QuPath use cases.

 The QuPath OMERO extension bridges the gap between both tools, making it possible to apply QuPath analysis to images hosted in OMERO.